cortexproject/cortex/docs/api/_index.md

 GET,POST <legacy-http-prefix>/api/v1/series
 ```

 Find series by label matchers.
 Differently than Prometheus and due to scalability and performances reasons, Cortex currently ignores the `start` and `end` request parameters and always fetches the series from in-memory data stored in the ingesters.
+There is experimental support to query the long-term store with the *blocks* storage engine when `-querier.query-store-for-labels-enabled` is set.

 _For more information, please check out the Prometheus [series endpoint](https://prometheus.io/docs/prometheus/latest/querying/api/#finding-series-by-label-matchers) documentation._